prernalele/100-days-of-code/r1-log.md

 ToDo:
 1. Need to solve the bug with search and clicking on the search results
 2. Clickable buttons to list neighbouring countries

+### R1D11 [Sep 24th 2024]
+Managed to make everything more horrible , so I had to take my changes back.
+I will take a fresh look again tomorrow.